binitdatta/master-english-to-understand-programming/README.md

 	E. This Implicit Grant does not return a refresh token because the browser has no means of keeping it private

 	F. Now the JavaScript can make actual functional calls to the resource server using the access token it received from the Auth Server.

-	E. When the Resource Server gets a call from its clients, it validates the access token with the Aiuth Server and when the validation goes well, it responds data to the clients.
+	E. When the Resource Server gets a call from its clients, it validates the access t oken with the Aiuth Server and when the validation goes well, it responds data to the clients.

 # 5. Resource owner credentials grant or Resource owner Password credentials grant